 Everyone likes a summer weekend getaway, even baby boomers.
-While we might not have work stress that accumulates during the week, a change of pace is always fun—and good for us.
+While we might not have work stress that accumulates during the week, a change of pace is always fun—and travel is good for us.

 Getting away for the weekend can be tricky.
 It’s not as easy to avoid the crowds, and, depending on your home base, that weekend diversion could turn into a week-long vacation considering the driving time to and from your chosen destination.
 But that’s okay because we’re on boomer time!

 Before leaving on your getaway, be sure to use the preparing your home for vacation tips that I wrote for Cummins.
 Things can go wrong at home, even during the shortest getaways.
 Who wants to return to spoiled food in the refrigerator because you lost power during your getaway?

 Best Summer Weekend Trips for Boomer Travelers

 Now that we have the preliminaries out of the way, what type of summer weekend getaways do I recommend for boomers?
 Interest-based trips add a unique dimension to travel.
 Here are six getaways for you to consider.

 Discover beaches and covered bridges on the central Oregon coast

 Are you an explorer?
 This coastal getaway makes one of the BEST summer weekend trips.